rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

     rb.init(
         name="Platformer Demo",  # Set a name
-        res=rb.Vector(1920, 1080),  # Set the window resolution (pixel length and height).
+        res=rb.Vector(1920, 1080),  # Set the window resolution (pixel length and height). fullscreen="desktop",  # Set the window to be fullscreen )
-        # note that since we didn't also specify a window size,
-        # the window will be automatically resized to half of the resolution.
-    )

     import shared